-A great deal of important information is presented on the label of a cellular therapy product.
-The information varies from country to country according to licensing regulations, language differences, and local practice but, in all cases, it is essential that it is recorded accurately, transferred correctly, and that critical items such as the blood groups, expiration date, and product description are clearly understood by medical personnel transfusing or transplanting the product.
+A great deal of important information is presented on the label of a blood product.
+The information varies from country to country according to licensing regulations, language differences, and local practice but, in all cases, it is essential that it is recorded accurately, transferred correctly, and that critical items such as the blood groups, expiration date, and product description are clearly understood by medical personnel transfusing the product.
 In addition, robust audit trails must be in place to allow tracing between donor and recipient.

-The field of Cellular Therapy (CT) is very much a global one and CT products are regularly transferred across national boundaries.
-There is a clearly identified need for international agreement on product descriptions and a means of ensuring the unique identification of each donation throughout the world.
+In today's world of multinational relief programs and military operations, blood products collected in one country may be used in another.
+There is a clearly identified need for ensuring the unique identification of the donation throughout the world and for international agreement on product descriptions.
 These fundamental requirements are essential for effective traceability on a global scale.

-Increasingly, facilities dealing with the collection, processing, and administration of CT products operate sophisticated computer systems to enhance safety and efficiency.
-Transfer of information between such facilities by electronic means ensures accuracy, but can only be effectively achieved in a global context by use of internationally agreed standards to define the information environment.
+Increasingly, collection and transfusion facilities operate sophisticated computer systems to enhance safety and efficiency.
+Transfer of information between such facilities by electronic means ensures accuracy but can only be effectively achieved in a global context by the use of internationally agreed standards to define the information environment.